-Baby number one came relatively easily and you have spent the first year or so enjoying being new parents, but now you have decided to focus on having another baby, a sibling for your first, but excruciatingly it is not happening and seems impossible to achieve.
+Baby number one came relatively easily, and now you have decided to focus on having another baby but it’s just not happening.
 Unfortunately, this is a relatively common story I hear, immediately followed by “but why?”.

 - Female Factor:

 – Irregular menstrual cycles may suggest a problem with ovulation and result in difficulty conceiving.
 The average length of the menstrual cycle is 28 days, but can range between 25-35 days.
 The female menstrual cycle is determined by a complex interaction of hormones, so any hormone imbalance can make your period irregular.
 While in most cases, irregular cycles are not dangerous, it is important to determine what is causing the irregularity.
 Pinpointing your precise ovulation dates is crucial too.

 – Blocked fallopian tubes are more common in secondary than primary infertility.
 If the egg can’t meet the sperm, normally due to a blockage, conception will be very difficult.

 - Male Factor: Poor sperm function resulting in not having enough moving sperm per ejaculate can impact conception.
 Unfortunately, having a previous pregnancy is not proof that this is the case.
 Developing and transporting mature, healthy, functional sperm depends on a specific sequence of events occurring in the male reproductive tract.
 Many disturbances can occur along that path, preventing cells from maturing into sperm or reaching the woman’s fallopian tube where fertilisation occurs.